ShanHuang-ec/shanhuang-ec.github.io/index.md

 I am a postdoctoral researcher at the Department of Business Administration at the [University of Zurich] and the Department of Economics at the [University of Copenhagen].
 I received my PhD in Economics from the University of Copenhagen in 2023.
 During my PhD, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics].

-My research interests are in health economics and applied microeconomics.
+My main research interests are in health economics and applied microeconomics.
 I currently work on topics related to physician decision-making and antibiotic prescribing and resistance.

 [//]: # (Links)